smoxy-io/news-github-pages/source/tech/2024-11-15-elon-musk-adds-microsoft-to-lawsuit-aga.md

 cover:
 draft: false
 top: false
-preview: Mr Musk, a co-founder of the company, is accusing it and the tech giant of operating a monopoly.
+preview: "Mr Musk, a co-founder of the company, is accusing it and the tech giant of operating a monopoly."
 type: post
 hide: false
 toc: false